article banner

 • The preparation of transfer pricing documentation, i.e. Local file is mandatory.

-• If National Tax Agency requests transfer pricing documentation, the taxpayer would have a deadline of 45 days in which to respond.
+• If National Tax Agency requests transfer pricing documentation, the taxpayer has a deadline of 45 days in which to respond.

 Master and Japanese local file

-• NTA follows OECD for the Master and Local file structure.
+• NTA follows the OECD guidelines for the Master and Local file structure.

-• NTA stipulates that Local file should include the following information;
+• NTA stipulates that the Local file should include the following information;

 • Documents used by the company for the determination of the arm's length price (such as selection process of comparable transactions adopted by the company, details of the comparable transactions, reasons for adoption of the TP methodologies to determine the arm's length price, and any other document prepared by the company for determining the arm's length price, etc.).

-• Japanese Local file must be preserved seven years from the day the follows the deadline for submission of final returns.
+• The Japanese Local file must be preserved for seven years from the day following the deadline for submission of the final returns.

 Some risk factors for challenge